 \subsection{Plan of the article}

 In Section \ref{sect: prelim}, we provide some basic definitions and theorems we use in later sections.
 In Section \ref{sect: mutation}, we give an explicit description of the tilting bundle obtained by Toda-Uehara's construction.
 In addition, we show that NCCRs obtained as the endomorphism rings of Toda-Uehara's or Segal's tilting bundle are connected by repeating IW mutations.
 In Section \ref{sect: twist}, we prove ``flop-flop=twist" results and a "multi-mutation=twist" result for the Abuaf flop and provide an explicit description of the Fourier-Mukai kernel of the functor $\TU'$.
-In Appendix \ref{section BBW}, we provide some explanation of representation theory and demonstrate how to use the Borel-Bott-Weil theorem for readers who are not familiar with it.
-In Appendix \ref{sect exc colle}, we explain the definition of exceptional collections and its mutation.
+In Section \ref{sect exc colle}, we explain the definition of exceptional collections and its mutation.
 As an application of them, we explain how to find a resolution of a sheaf from an exceptional collection.
-In Appendix \ref{appendix c}, we study IW mutations of the toric NCCR of a cyclic quotient singularity.